-Since 1960, these Financing the Election volumes have presented authoritative information on the costs and trends of campaign finance in the United States.
-In establishing the parameters of electoral campaigns and political spending as well as interpreting the results, Financing the 2004 Election provides a unique resource for anyone concerned with the current state of money and politics.
-This important book, featuring recognized authorities on campaign finance, pays special attention to the effects of the Bipartisan Campaign Reform Act (BCRA) of 2002, contrasting current campaign financing with pre-BCRA patterns.
-The authors also draw lessons from 2004 for future reform at the state and federal levels.
+In the wake of recent legislation, court challenges, and demands for reform, campaign finance remains one of the most important and controversial aspects of the world’s oldest democracy.
+Since 1960, Financing the Election volumes have presented reliable information on the costs and trends of campaign finance in the United States.
+In establishing the parameters of electoral campaigns and political spending—and interpreting the results—Financing the 2004 Election provides a unique resource for readers and citizens interested in the current state of politics and money in America.
+F inancing the 2004 Election incorporates many of the features that have made previous editions so important.
+It employs authoritative analysis of spending by interest groups, political parties, and individual candidates, including data that enables examination of long-term trends.
+The contributors, all eminent political analysts, also examine spending patterns in different types of elections, including Senate and House races.
+This timely new volume pays special attention to the effects of the Bipartisan Campaign Reform Act of 2002 (BCRA).
+It contrasts campaign finance in 2004 with the ways in which national campaigns were financed before BCRA.
+The authors also draws lessons from 2004 for future reforms at the state and federal levels.